danielsaidi/RichTextKit/README.md

 RichTextKit helps you view and edit rich text in `SwiftUI`, `UIKit` and `AppKit`.

-RichTextKit has a multi-platform SwiftUI `RichTextEditor` and `RichTextView` that supports text styling (bold, italic, underline, strikethrough etc.), fonts and font sizes, text and background colors, text alignment, image attachments etc.
+RichTextKit has a multi-platform SwiftUI `RichTextEditor` and `RichTextView` that support text styles (bold, italic, underline, etc.), fonts and font sizes, text and background colors, text alignment, image attachments etc.

 <p align="center">
     <img src ="Resources/Demo.jpg" />